emottk/USE1-DT-String-Manipulation-Lab/README.md

 #String Manipulation Practice

 Follow the directions in the comments.
 Put your answers between the string and the + "\n" symbol.
-When you're done and want to check your answer, `cd` into this directory in your command line and type `Ruby lab.rb`
+When you're done and want to check your answer, `cd` into this directory in your command line and type `Ruby lab.rb`.

 Change any answer that doesn't show up as expected.